-There may be a number of other Town approvals such as:
+There may be some other Town approvals such as:

 - permits to connect to Town water and sewer,

-- entrance permits (for access from the street),
+- entrance permits (for access from a municipal road),

 Approvals may also be required from external authorities such as: